 What are Mbit/s (Mbps), kbit/s (kbps), MB/s, kB/s?

-Even if you're very computer literate this might confuse you.
-I'll try my best to explain this so that everyone can understand.
-First, when you're describing the speed of your connection, the bit scale should be used.
+When you're describing the speed of your connection, the bit scale should be used.
 If you're describing how fast a file transferred, use bytes.
-Also note, when you write these abbreviations they are case sensitive.
+Note, when you write these abbreviations they are case sensitive.

 The bit scale - Connection Speed / Throughput